illescasDaniel/FutureAwaits/README.md

 }
 ```

-- Getting the synchrounous value of some `Future`'s:
+- Getting the values of some `Future`'s:
 (This waits one by one all the futures, for a more optimized version see `Futures.combine` below)
 ```swift
 Futures.wait(